PaperMC/Starlight/README.md

 mod available (Phosphor), Starlight is about 25 times faster at generating light for chunks - and about 35 times faster than the vanilla light engine.

-Starlight will relight vanilla lit chunks due to a difference in how sky light is managed, however the **new lighting data is completely compatible with the vanilla light engine, meaning you can load a world in vanilla that's been lit by Starlight without issue**.
-This means for loading vanilla worlds, the light engine impact will be exactly the same for generating new light for chunks, but as documented that's rather minimal.
-Once the chunks are relight, no additional processing is performed which means there is no light engine impact when loading chunks.
+Starlight will relight vanilla lit chunks due to a difference in how sky light is managed, and the new skylight data is incompatible with the vanilla skylight format.
+However, when vanilla loads the chunks, **it will simply relight the chunks, so the save format is compatible with vanilla.**
+If you are going to compare starlight to vanilla or vice versa, you should be aware of the above - relighting chunks is always more expensive than loading them.

 ## Purpose
 The performance of the vanilla engine is just awful.
 Existing